 Academic Writing Skills provides an introduction to academic study and the foundationalskills required for becoming a successful member of an interdisciplinary academic community.
 The syllabus reflects a progression of competence in the primary skills of academic reading, research, writing, and presentation (i.e. several activities build on each other).
 Activities will combine different media and will draw on the range of six AUC themes, emphasizing interdisciplinarity and diversity, demonstrating contemporary relevance and a global perspective, and - importantly - reflecting students' own interests.
 The course will accommodate different learning methods and styles and will provide students with detailed feedback on their writing.
 Each section of the syllabus will involve both a theoretical and a practical dimension, encouraging reflection and enabling students to learn by doing.
 The course culminates in an interdisciplinary academic conference, during which students actively participate in producing and responding to a series of formal research presentations.
-Students will: learn how to recognize and practice different genres and modes of academic discourse; o improve reading comprehension and efficiency; learn how to handle reading material in an objective and critical manner; learn about and practice different genres of academic writing;develop the writing skills appropriate to different disciplines;learn how to recognize and apply different research methodologies; work independently and as part of a collaborative group; develop vocabulary appropriate to an academic environment; improve listening comprehension and develop presentation skills;participate in discussions and debates, and prepare presentations.
+Students will: learn how to recognize and practice different genres and modes of academic discourse; o improve reading comprehension and efficiency; learn how to handle reading material in an objective and critical manner; learn about and practice different genres of academic writing; develop the writing skills appropriate to different disciplines; learn how to recognize and apply different research methodologies; work independently and as part of a collaborative group; develop vocabulary appropriate to an academic environment; improve listening comprehension and develop presentation skills; participate in discussions and debates, and prepare presentations.
+This course is offered in semester 1 and in semester 2.

-900121ACC: Basic Research Methods and Statistics
+900121ACC: Basic Research Methods and Statistics I

 Discipline ACC

 Theme n/a

 Track Maths

-Prerequisites Mathematics at exit level VWO Wiskunde A or B (or comparable).
-Remedialclasses will be offered for students with deficiencies.
+Prerequisites Mathematics at exit level VWO Wiskunde A (or comparable).
+Extra-help sessions will be offered for students with deficiencies.